-Three metrics, including root mean square error (RMSE), normalised cross-correlation coefficient (NCC), and Kendall's Tau coefficient (KT), are used to evaluate the correlation between the intelligibility scores from listening results, which are represented by the WCS, and the ASR WCS, the estimated uncertainty measures C_S , $-H_S$.
+Three metrics, including root mean square error (RMSE), normalised cross-correlation coefficient (NCC), and Kendall's Tau coefficient (KT), are used to evaluate the correlation between the intelligibility scores from listening results, which are represented by the WCS, i.e. the number of words that are corrected recognised divided by the total number of words in the utterance, and the ASR WCS, the estimated uncertainty measures C_S , $-H_S$.
 Following the convention of evaluating intelligibility prediction, we report the correlations achieved by applying a logistic mapping function $f(x) = 1/[1 + \exp(ax + b)]$, because RMSE and NCC could be invalid in non-linear cases, and the monotonicity correlation is already of great interest for analysis and optimisation.
 For the proposed method, the two parameters a and b are optimised in the development set with non-linear least squares2, and used in the test set to map the estimated uncertainty to the predicted intelligibility.
 For the baseline system, the parameters are optimised on the combined training and development sets.